ShippedDeveloper Tool

 The Problem

 Different models have different strengths and different blind spots.
 Claude is strong on architecture and reasoning but would sometimes roll over function-level bugs and missed optimisations, particularly in file-by-file review.
-We built Spotter to bring open code models into the loop as a dedicated audit layer, reviewing file by file and catching what Claude missed.
-The goal was to shift the human reviewer to a true final pass.
-Instead of doing full review from scratch, you're resolving flagged issues that have already been surfaced and cross-validated.
-The 'you should have caught this' category of bugs mostly disappears before the review even starts.
+I built Spotter to bring open code models into the loop as a dedicated audit layer, reviewing file by file and catching what Claude missed.

-Spotter watches file changes and routes diffs to multiple LLMs in parallel.
-Ollama, OpenWebUI, Claude Code, or any OpenAI-compatible endpoint.
-It cross-validates findings before surfacing them.
-The goal was a zero-interruption review loop that runs while you work, not after you push.
+Spotter watches file changes and routes diffs to multiple LLMs in parallel — Ollama, OpenWebUI, Claude Code, or any OpenAI-compatible endpoint.
+It cross-validates findings before surfacing them, running as a zero-interruption loop while you work, not after you push.
+The result is that human review shifts to a true final pass: instead of starting from scratch, you're resolving flagged issues that have already been surfaced and cross-validated.
+The 'you should have caught this' category of bugs mostly disappears before review even starts.

 What's interesting